 Mougou, A., Ndiaye, O., & Diop, M. (2020).
 Local community involvement in the management of protected areas in Cameroon: Challenges and opportunities.
 Journal of Environmental Management, 271, 110965.

 Nasi, R., Wunder, S., & Campos, A. J. J. (2002).
-Forest ecosystem services: can they pay our way out of deforestation?.
+Forest ecosystem services: can they pay our way out of deforestation?
 Forestry Department, Food and Agriculture Organization of the United Nations

 Ndoye, O., & Tieguhong, J. C. (2004).
 Forest resources and rural livelihoods: the conflict between timber and non-timber forest products in the Congo Basin.
 Scandinavian Journal of Forest Research, 19(sup4), 36-44.